Welcome To Naomi's Place Supportive Housing

 Naomi's Place is achieving more with our initiatives than ever before.
 We work on many exciting projects to help improve the lives of others, and are very proud of the progress we continue to make.
 Learn more about what we do, who we help, and how we work every day to promote positive change.

-Naomi's Place Transitional Housing, Inc. in partnership with DAY ONE and Rodman Street Missionary Baptist Church, collectively provides transitional housing and comprehensive services that focus on healthy lifestyles, interpersonal skills and family relationships for homeless women and children.
+Naomi's Place Transitional Housing, Inc. has welcomed partnerships with amazing organizations such as Pittsburgh Scholar House, Catapult and Day One Project, to name a few.
+Naomi's Place provides transitional housing and comprehensive services that focus on healthy lifestyles, interpersonal skills and family relationships for homeless women and children.

 Programs focus on psychosocial development, parenting skills, budget/finance management, basic communication skills, interpersonal, conflict resolution, employment training, job placement; grooming, so that each woman will reach their full potential and become productive members of our community.
 Naomi's Place also assists formerly incarcerated women, and those who also may have mental illness and substance abuse disorders.